-The International Max Planck Research School for Environmental, Cellular and Molecular Microbiology (IMPRS-Mic) is a joint initiative of the Max Planck Institute for Terrestrial Microbiology and the Philipps-Universität Marburg.
+The International Max Planck Research School "Principles of Microbial Life: From molecules to cells, from cells to interactions" is a joint initiative of the Max Planck Institute for Terrestrial Microbiology, Center for Synthetic Microbiology (SYNMIKRO), and the University of Marburg.
 The school aims to provide students with state-of-the-art interdisciplinary scientific training in modern microbiology, leading to a PhD degree.

 The three-year PhD programme aims to equip students with first class education through an individually tailored curriculum, accompanied by joint seminars and colloquia, workshops and courses, and scientific retreats.
 Important aims of this curriculum are to provide different perspectives on the microbiology research and to introduce a wide range of techniques that can be applied in microbiology, as well as to foster interactions among students.